Wirtboy/microHMI/README.md

 ## Contents

-On the master branch you will find the python script, the .kv file that contains the widget structure, the User Guide and a .zip file that contains a standalone executable and its folders.
+On the master branch you will find the python script, the .kv file that contains the widget structure, the folders necesary for running the script, the User Guide and a .zip file that contains a standalone executable and its folders.

 ## Language and libraries